 When you shop for a vehicle for your company, you probably weigh the pros and cons of features and price.
-Make sure you also consider how a new vehicle impacts your insurance.
+Make sure you also consider how a new vehicle impacts your commercial auto insurance policy.

 Things to understand about the cost of fleet insurance before you buy your next company car or truck:

 - The more expensive the vehicle, the higher the premiums.
 Buying used vehicles can help keep your insurance rates down.

 - Passenger vehicles typically cost less to insure than commercial trucks.

 - Lighter-weight trucks cost less to insure on a commercial fleet policy.